stephanebachelier/webapp-boilerplate/README.md

 And then reload your page for you if everything is OK! :)

+It will also watch the `.spec.js` files in `test` directory, and run the unit tests with karma.

 ### $ grunt doc

 Generates a doc using **[groc](https://github.com/nevir/groc)** and opens it in your default browser.